Brion Hurley

 Brion Matthew Hurley (born March 13, 1974) is an American former football player.
 He attended the University of Iowa and was a placekicker and punter from 1993 to 1996.
 He was signed by the New York Giants as an undrafted free agent kicker and punter in 1997.

-Early years
+Early life

 Hurley attended City High School (Iowa) in Iowa City, Iowa and lettered in football, soccer and basketball.
 In football, he was named Des Moines Register first team All-State Class 4A placekicker for 1991, and received first team All-Conference honors as a junior (1990) and senior (1991) as a placekicker.

 College career

 Hurley was invited to walk on and play college football at the University of Iowa.
 After redshirting his freshman season, he competed with Nick Gallery for the starting punter position at the start of the 1993 season.
 He took over placekicking duties at the end of the season, and made his first college field goal during the 1993 inaugural Alamo Bowl, which were Iowa's only points in a 37–3 loss to California.
 He earned a full-ride scholarship after the season.

 After losing the placekicking job in 1994 and again in 1995, he took over the long field goals and short punt duties during the 1995 season.
 He was named special teams MVP of the 1995 Sun Bowl for his performance in Iowa's upset win over the Washington Huskies, after kicking three long fields of 49 yards, 47 yards and 50 yards.

 He ended his Iowa career 13 of 26 on field goals, but was 6 for 9 on field goals of 50 yards or longer, with a career long of 54 yards vs Iowa State in 1996.